CenterForOpenScience/cos.io/README.md

 ## To run on Heroku
 - Install Heroku CLI
-- Configure the remote to use the heroku remote in addition to the gihub remote, if desired.
+- Configure the remote to use the heroku remote in addition to the github remote, if desired.
 - `heroku local web`
 - The application should now be running at `http://localhost:4200/`